Blandford-Znajek jets in galaxy formation simulations: method and implementation: Jets with fixed power and direction: Results

 \subsubsection{Mass distribution}

-Fig.~\ref{fig: Jet mass pdf} shows the distribution of mass within the jet lobe, where the lobe mass has been split into contributions from disc, CGM and `pure' jet material, which are indicated by the purple, grey and orange lines, respectively.
-Note that for all jets, the mass distribution peaks close to their base.
+Fig.~\ref{fig: Jet mass pdf} shows the distribution of mass within the jet lobe, where the lobe mass has been split into contributions from disc, CGM and `pure' jet material.
 Visual inspection of Figs.~\ref{fig: Slices thick fixedpower}~and~\ref{fig: Slices thick dense fixedpower} clearly shows that there is a dense, cold sheath surrounding the jet channel close to the disc and, indeed, we can see that this feature in the mass profile can be attributed to entrained disc material.
 This cold sheath is slow which explains why there is no analogous peak close to the base of the jet in the energy profiles shown in Fig.~\ref{fig: Jet energy pdf}.
-Moving towards the head of the jet, in all cases the disc component becomes less important, with disc material primarily residing in the cocoons.

 In the `standard' CGM runs, for the `high' and `medium' jet powers, the contribution from jet material remains subdominant along the entire length of the jet and as we move towards the head we see that CGM material becomes important as the turbulence in the cocoon acts to mix CGM material.
-The `low' power jet remains dominated by disc material for a greater proportion of its length, with the disc component becoming subdominant relative to the jet component at $\sim 1130$~pc whereas in the `high' and `medium' power jets the disc component becomes subdominant relative to the CGM component at $\sim 640\; {\rm pc}$ and $\sim 990\; {\rm pc}$, respectively.
+The `low' power jet remains dominated by disc material for a greater proportion of its length.
 This is confirmed by the slices in Fig.~\ref{fig: Slices thick fixedpower} where we can see that the cold sheath surrounding the jet channel extends furthest along the length of the jet in `low' power case.

-In the `dense' CGM case, as expected, the mass coming from CGM material plays a much more important role here than in the `standard' CGM case, with average CGM fractions lying in the range $0.70$ to $0.91$ beyond the recollimation shock.
+In the `dense' CGM case, as expected, the mass coming from CGM material plays a much more important role here than in the `standard' CGM case.
 CGM material becomes dominant closer to the base of the jet and remains so along its entire length, with the contribution from jet material never being significant at any location along the jet axis.
 Considering the `low' power jet in particular, there is a broad peak in the mass distribution towards the head of the jet, which can be associated with mixed CGM material after disruption of the jet beam as can be clearly seen in the slices of Fig.~\ref{fig: Slices thick dense fixedpower}.